microsoft/playwright/docs/api.md

     - `'domcontentloaded'` - consider navigation to be finished when the `DOMContentLoaded` event is fired.
     - `'load'` - consider navigation to be finished when the `load` event is fired.
     - `'networkidle'` - consider navigation to be finished when there are no network connections for at least `500` ms.
-- returns: <[Promise]<?[Response]>> Promise which resolves to the main resource response.
+- returns: <[Promise]<[null]|[Response]>> Promise which resolves to the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.
 If can not go back, resolves to `null`.

 Navigate to the previous page in history.